-Thanks for taking the time to visit my Adderall Alternatives review page.
+Thanks for taking the time to visit my review post about energy pills that work like adderall .
 I think you’ll agree that when we decide to purchase any type of product these days, it’s nice to be able to read a review from someone who has actually used the product.

 Adderall is prescribed to patients who suffer from attention deficit hyperactivity disorder (ADHD) or sleepiness (narcolepsy).
 This condition causes suffers to uncontrollably fall asleep during different time periods of the day.
 This can cause severe social problems, issues at work as well as problems in the love life of the sufferer.
 With Adderall can be taken orally and will should be taken an hour before you head off to work.